Ergonomics is centred around the design and planning of work tasks in order to improve human capabilities, comfort and performance.

 - Organisational ergonomics: how work is organised, for example shift patterns

 Workplace Ergonomic Assessments aim to:

-- Reduce accidents
+- Reduce the likelihood of accidents

-- Increase productivity
+- Increase employee productivity